Ian Athfield: Projects

 In 1965 Athfield started work on his first major project, Athfield House, for his family and a studio.
 Located in Khandallah, Wellington, this distinctive group of structures stands out amongst neighbouring conventional suburban houses.
 His early projects were constructed with a broad palette of materials including corrugated iron, plaster, stainless steel and fibre glass.
 As a reaction to much of the bland "Modern" architecture of the period, Athfield built in a deliberately vernacular style using features harking back to colonial buildings.
 His designs incorporated finials, steeply pitched roofs, timber weatherboards, verandahs and double hung windows.
 He was also inspired by the architecture of the Greek Islands with their exterior envelopes of continuous plaster and small windows.
 Conversely, he also much admired the buildings of Mies van der Rohe with their precise and refined detailing of industrial materials.

 Yet another area of influence for Athfield was the geometric massing of the Japanese Metabolists.
 Athfield combined all these disparate elements into a highly eclectic and personal style.
 During the 1970s Athfield built and renovated numerous domestic houses and buildings, developing a distinctive and highly personal design approach based on the repetition of small scale elements and complex massing.
-Critical opposition to these 'cartoon houses' did not bother him (Manson).
+Critical opposition to these 'cartoon houses' did not bother him.
 Another criticism of Athfield's houses were that they were built for charm and not practicality.
-Athfield believed, however, that "in a house, you should get a surprise every time you turn a corner and look up" (Manson).
+Athfield believed, however, that "in a house, you should get a surprise every time you turn a corner and look up".

 Athfield's practice expanded during the 1980s from mainly residential work to a wider variety of community and commercial buildings.
 As well as continuing to work on small-scale projects, his portfolio includes churches, pubs, council flats, stadiums and commercial high-rise buildings.
 Athfield's best known works include Telecom Towers, Civic Square and Wellington Central Library, Jade Stadium in Christchurch and work on the design of the Bangkok rapid transport system.

 He was a President of the New Zealand Institute of Architects, judged many design competitions and was a keynote speaker at many overseas conferences.
 His firm's later projects included Chews Lane Precinct, the Wellington Overseas Passenger Terminal redevelopment and the Wellington Marine Education Centre.

 A documentary on Athfield, Architect of Dreams, was produced for the NZ Documentary Festival.

 Following the Canterbury earthquakes of 2010 and 2011, Athfield was appointed as an Architectural Ambassador to Christchurch.
+In 2012, architectural historian Julia Gatley published a book called Athfield Architects, about Athfield and his firm, following an exhibition she curated at the City Gallery Wellington.